-Exam Exemptions for Non-EOC/Vocats courses
+Exam Exemptions for Non-EOC/Vocats courses courses without state prescribed tests

-- 1. For courses without required state exams (EOC, NC Final Exams, CTE post assessments, etc.), students must have no more than 5 absences in the course. - 2.
-Students must have either an average of "A" or "B" in the course. - 3.
-The student must not have been suspended (OSS or CSTOP) from school. - 4.
+1. For courses without required state exams (EOC, NC Final Exams, CTE post assessments, etc.), students must have no more than 5 absences in the course.

+2. Students must have either an average of "A" or "B" in the course.

+- 3. The student must not have been suspended (OSS or CSTOP) from school. - 4.
 All absences (other than school-related) are counted when determining exemption status. - 5.
 Students may take an exempted exam to better his/her grade.
 In this case, the final grade will not be lowered.